rx007/national-parks-java/README.md

 ## Populate the database

-Add all the national parks data to the mongo database
+Add all the national parks data to the MongoDB database.

 ```
 $ mongoimport --drop -d demo -c nationalparks --type json --jsonArray --file ./national-parks.json $*